 Primary Configuration

 Laravel is often credited with the ease of setting things up.
 Most Laravel projects require little to no initial configuration.
 However, you can explore the app.php file in the ‘config’ folder.
 It contains plenty of variables like time zone, Laravel framework service providers, and URL debugging.
-Like we said, most projects don’t require any configuration at this stage.
+As we said, most projects don’t require any configuration at this stage.
 If you’re just learning the ropes, we recommend learning to work on a basic Laravel project first.
 It will give you some context when you’re deciding how to configure the application.

 Environment Configuration